mattjbray/elm-prismicio/README.md

 When you handle `SetHomePage` in your app's `update` function, you should replace the `prismic` value in your model with the one returned in the tuple.

+    update msg model =
+        case msg of
+            SetHomePage ( response, prismic ) ->
+                ( { model
+                      | prismic =
+                          P.collectResponses model.prismic prismic
+                      , response =
+                          response
+                  }
+                , Cmd.none
+                )

+If you have nested components that use Prismic, you'll need to thread the Prismic `Model` through your update functions.
+See the use of the `GlobalMsg` type in the `examples/` directory for one way of doing this.

 ## Custom document types